KESA24/JS-Intro-CodeQueen-Week-Three/README.md

 ### JS Intro

-This is a sample project to introduce students of the `CodeQueen` program to Javascript
+The `CodeQueen` program introduction to Javascript